Soil and Water Conservation District

 - Martin Larsen - Feedlot Technician

-- Mark Root - Agricultural Water Quality Specialist
+- Greg Klinger - Agricultural Water Quality Specialist

 Soil and Water Conservation Districts were organized as a result of the 1930's "Dust Bowl."
 With the eight-year unrelenting drought in the early 1930s, overproduced land eroded and blew away with the wind.
 Black dust storms covered the nation with little visible sunlight.